dr-vanta/dr-vanta/README.md

             </details>
             <details>
                 <summary><a href="https://github.com/echoing-777s">za</a><a href="https://github.com/Medspace-kiss">ph</a></summary>
                 although shy to talk to me, always know that I am always up for a conversation with you, no matter the situation.
-I hope there is nothing but good in your path toward the future.
+I hope only good things are in your path toward the future.
             </details>
             <details>
                 <summary><a href="https://github.com/viimsey">vivi</a></summary>
-                we love you, dad! every time you come online, we always make memories together :~] throughout the years, we shared our laughs, our sad moments, and practically everything you'd expect from a healthy relationship.
+                we love you, dad! every time you come online, we make memories together :~] Over the years, we shared our laughs, our sad moments, and practically everything you'd expect from a healthy relationship.
 I hope that you know that there is hope for you, no matter what your conflicting thoughts say.
             </details>
             <details>
                 <summary><a href="https://github.com/star-employee">zixuan</a></summary>